-EMDR therapy is an eight-phase treatment which use bilateral sensation (noises, feelings, or sights on both your life and right side) to desensitize disturbing emotions.
+EMDR therapy is an eight-phase treatment which use bilateral sensation (noises, feelings, or sights on both your left and right side) to desensitize disturbing emotions.

 The more repeated the trauma and the younger the person was at the time it occurred, the more complex the symptoms and their treatment.
 For more information about EMDR processing and overall treatment, read Experiencing EMDR therapy.